KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/ohbf/bloombox/README.md

 To save space, I reduced the precision from floating point to fixed-point precision with 8 decimals, and I compress the probability vector.

 Counting works different than for a normal BloomBox.
 The probabilities get computed to be summed-up.
-Interestingly, the precision profits from the FBO because due to the lookup per data point (see [DataPointProbabilityManager](DataPointProbabilityManager.java) false-positives get practically eliminated.
+Interestingly, the precision profits from the FBO because due to the lookup per data point (see [PbDataPointProbabilityManager](PbDataPointProbabilityManager.java) false-positives get practically eliminated.

 Besides the still very high memory consumption there is another caveat related to this concept: data point multi-references.
 If a query references the same data point (and thus its probability value) twice or more often, the easy way of computation becomes wrong.